-Described in its credits as “science fiction fantasy,” German maverick Werner Herzog’s latest should stand as one of helmer’s best efforts at smudging the lines between docu and fiction.
+Described in its credits as “science fiction fantasy,” German maverick Werner Herzog’s latest, “The Wild Blue Yonder,” should stand with the likes of “Fata Morgana” and “Lessons of Darkness” as one of helmer’s best efforts at smudging the lines between docu and fiction.
+Entrancing and often funny pic spins tall tale about deep-space voyages to and from earth, via a mixture of original material, archive clips and footage shot in space by astronauts themselves.
+Achingly beautiful music by Ernst Reijseger completes ace package.
 Venice fest hit may prove too wild for wider distribution, but could soar as a niche release.

 Monologues delivered straight to camera by a wild-eyed Brad Dourif suture together pic’s images from different sources.
 Dourif’s unnamed narrator states he’s an alien from the outer reaches of Andromeda, the wild blue yonder itself.
 Indicating a crumbling, abandoned burg behind him (location used is a ghost town south of L.A.), he explains he and his kind came to earth many years ago to build a settlement.

 However, he asserts, in language not usually expected from extra-terrestrials, “the whole thing sucked — nobody came, nobody settled and no-body stopped…We aliens all suck.”

 According to Dourif’s alien, he stayed on earth, got a job with the CIA, and watched as evidence from the Roswell incident was reopened.
 This is illustrated by cutaways to 16mm archive footage of trucks arriving at a depot, accompanied by spooky music.
 The release of seemingly dangerous alien microbes from the evidence — which “turned out to be not such a big deal” — prompted Earth’s leaders to send a manned probe, Galileo, into deep space to search for a new habitable planet.